gu-mi/NBGOF/README.md

 * NB tagwise-trended dispersion model in the edgeR package (Tagwise-Trend)

-The methodologies are discussed in the manuscript **Goodness-of-Fit Tests and Model Diagnostics for Negative Binomial Regression of RNA Sequencing Data** (by Gu Mi, Yanming Di, and Daniel W. Schafer, PLOS ONE, under review).
+The methodologies are discussed in the manuscript **Goodness-of-Fit Tests and Model Diagnostics for Negative Binomial Regression of RNA Sequencing Data** (by Gu Mi, Yanming Di, and Daniel W. Schafer, PLOS ONE, 10(3)).
+The paper is freely available from this [link](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0119254).
 Functions in `NBGOF` have been used to generate all figures and tables displayed in the manuscript, plus some additional analysis tools for further investigations.

 ******